Work on *what* to change, not just managing change

 The under-appreciated drive for sense-making, Nick Chater and George Loewenstein, Journal of Economic Behavior & Organization

 Clearly, sense-making is a vital human activity.
 At a fundamental level, our brains are continuously, and largely automatically, making sense of our sense organ data.
 At higher levels of thought, we routinely attempt to make sense of situations that confront us.
-If we didn’t, the world would be a confusing and more dangerous place.
+If we didn’t, the world would be a confusing and perpetually dangerous place.

 Our sense-making prowess allows us to build models of the present and make decisions about potential future behavior.
 Thus, sense-making is a key ingredient of our ability to plan and make group decisions.